 Turn off notifications.
 There's a reason remote vacations with limited Wi-Fi offer such allure.
 Research suggests the incessant ping of notifications are addictive and could be to blame for rising stress levels.
 Channel vacation vibes by turning off phone and email notification alerts, and limit yourself to checking them twice a day.

 Open windows.
 Findings presented at the Acoustical Society of America's annual meeting suggest there's a simple way to boost your mood and productivity: Listen to nature.
-"Nature sounds can have a restorative effect on our cognitive abilities," says lead author Jonas Braasch, who found participants performed better and reported feeling happier when listening to flowing water or birds.
+Lead author Jonas Braasch said that natural sounds can help rejuvenate our brain power, and found that participants performed better and reported feeling happier when listening to nature sounds, such as flowing water.

 Curate a playlist.
 The psychological benefits of music are well-known, but how do you know which songs are best to dispel stress?
-According to a University of Nevada study, music with about 60 beats per minute is optimal for relaxation.
-Create a playlist with lyric-free soft classical music or light jazz.
+According to research, quiet classical music with a slow tempo and without too much volume variation is optimal for relaxation.
+Create a playlist with lyric-free soft classical music; light jazz is also sometimes recommended.

 Add natural accents.
 Create a sense of calm and balance in your home by embracing the Japanese practice of wabi-sabi.
 The key is imperfection: Opt for accents made from natural materials like rough wood, unpolished stone, or woven jute.

 Balance textures.
 Cerrano says the ultimate zen home strikes a delicate balance of hard and soft textures—think yin and yang.
 "Yin is female energy, which could be translated in a physical environment to soft textures, darker colors, and low lighting," she explains.
 "Yang relates to male energy, which could be translated as hard surfaces, solid textures, and a well-illuminated space."
 Make sure your space is balanced with soft items like a mohair throw and hard surfaces like mirrors or ceramic lamps.

 Upgrade linens.
 It wouldn't be a staycation without fresh, fluffy linens.
 Treat yourself by trading worn towels and sheets for new ones.

 Add a fire element. "[Introducing this element] could help create an atmosphere of unwinding and relaxing," says Cerrano.
 "This could be implemented with candles, a fireplace, or the addition of small accented warm colors in your home."